esthy07/alx-system_engineering-devops/0x00-shell_basics/README.md

-File 11-lists listes all files
+File 12-file_type prints the type of the file